ishantanu/tfl-rust/README.md

     - Gets a list of valid disruption categories
     - Gets a list of valid modes
     - Gets a list of valid ServiceTypes to filter on
+    - Gets a list of valid severity codes